A tansformative plan for renewal and expansion

 When the McLaughlin Library opened in 1968 at the University of Guelph, it was designed with a 300,000-volume collection capacity to support the projected 1980s enrollment of 15,000 students.
 As this comprehensive public research library continues to evolve for today’s 20,500 students, so must its physical spaces.

-With an approach of extensive client and user engagement, the University of Guelph tackled a four-phase transformative plan.
+Guided by extensive client and user engagement, we helped the University of Guelph create a four-phase transformative masterplan.
 The library design plan reflects the rise of digital resources, and includes flexible instruction spaces, a collaborative group-study room, and reading and exhibit rooms for archives and special collections.